 - 63. Adopt the Department recommendations and approve the continuation of the farm tap inspection program and require that MERC shall continue to submit information about the program in its next rate case.
-(MERC, Department) or - 64.
+(Original MERC position, Original Department position) or - 64.
 Adopt the Department recommendations and approve the continuation of the farm tap inspection program and clarify that MERC - a. shall continue to send farm-tap safety and information brochures to new farm tap customers before they take service and to all existing farm customers annually, - b. shall continue to file annual reports on its farm tap inspection program on or before April 1 of each year, and - c. within 90 days of the end of each five-year inspection cycle and in each general rate case, shall file with the Commission, the Department, and the Minnesota Office of Pipeline Safety a five-year report including cumulative results of the inspection program and any recommendations for future improvements.
+(MERC and the Department accept at oral argument.)